BrightcoveLearning/outlearn-player-technologies/modules/js-module.md

 element.setAttribute('attribute name', 'value')
 ```

-> Note that there is a companion `getAttribute('attribute-name')` method that retrieves the value of an attribute - we will need this later.
+> Note that there is a companion [`getAttribute`](https://developer.mozilla.org/en-US/docs/Web/API/Element/getAttribute) method that retrieves the value of an attribute - we will need this later.

-In the CodePen below, try adding an `img` tag to the `div` tag, and set the `src` attribute for the image to `https://rcrooks.jsbin.com/lafuju/2/edit?html,js,output` (you'll find this url in a comment in the bin):
+In the CodePen below, try adding an `img` tag to the `div` tag, and set the `src` attribute for the image to the CodePen below (you'll find this url in a comment in the CodePen):

 <!-- @link, "url" : "https://codepen.io/team/bcls/pen/gaaMva", "text": "JavaScript Exercide 2" -->

 Got it?
-If you don't see the image, check [the solution](https://rcrooks.jsbin.com/lafuju/4/edit?html,js,output).
+If you don't see the image, check [the solution](https://codepen.io/team/bcls/pen/OyymwG).

 <!-- @section -->
 ## Working with the Brightcove Player